Azure/Industrial-IoT/docs/modules/publisher.md

 ### Access other systems from within the container

 Other containers, can be reached using the parameters described in the "Enable intercontainer nameresolution" paragraph.
-If operating system on which docker is hosted is DNS enabled, then accessing all systems which are known by DNS will work..
+If operating system on which docker is hosted is DNS enabled, then accessing all systems which are known by DNS will work.
 A problems occurs in a network which does use NetBIOS name resolution.
 To enable access to other systems (including the one on which docker is hosted) you need to start your container using the `--add-host` option, which effectevly is adding an entry to the containers host file.

     docker run --add-host mydevbox:192.168.178.23  mcr.microsoft.com/iotedge/opc-publisher <applicationname> [<iothubconnectionstring>] [options]